raynamharris/DissociationTest/scripts/04_candidategenes.md

     # Compare to from Cahoy et al 2008
     # http://www.jneurosci.org/content/jneuro/28/1/264.full.pdf

+    # conversion of some marker names to gene names
     # GLT-1 = Slc1a2
     # Connexin 30  = GJB6
     # Aquaporin 4 =  Aqp4